BrandonXLF/details-and-file-uploads/readme.txt

 == Installation ==

+= Requirements =

+* WordPress 4.6 or newer
-PHP 7.0 or greater is required (PHP 8.0 or greater is recommended)
+* PHP 7.0 or greater is required (PHP 8.0 or greater is recommended)

-1. Upload the `fields-and-file-upload` folder to your plugin directory
+= Steps =

+1. Navigate to the "Add New Plugin" menu item
+2. Click "Upload Plugin" and upload the zip file
-2. Activate the plugin through the \'Plugins\' menu in WordPress
+3. Activate the plugin through the "Plugins" menu in WordPress

 == Screenshots ==